vvsrrSunny/example-app/README.md

 ## Setup
 To run this project:

-* Pull this git project from master branch, or if you already have this project the use it (if using xammp then pull the project in htdocs folder)
+* Pull this git project from master branch, or if you already have this project the use it.
 * In the root folder of the project, create the .env file or edit if exists.
 Provide database name, user name, and password of the database in the .env file that matches the database name, user name, password, and host name (you can find them in the docker-compose.yml file at mysql service).
 * Make sure the docker is up and running
 * From the root folder, enter into the docker folder